barbaracalderon/forecast-cli/README.md

 # Forecast CLI

-A simple command-line tool to fetch and display weather forecasts using [WeatherAPI](https://www.weatherapi.com/) and location data from [ipinfo.io](https://ipinfo.io/).
+A simple command-line tool to fetch and display weather forecasts using [WeatherAPI](https://www.weatherapi.com/) and automatic location data from [ipinfo.io](https://ipinfo.io/).

 Type `forecast` into your linux terminal and get a 6-day forecast to your current location.